FRJ74/NahuaArte/README.md

 # NahuaArte
-NahuaArts is a Nahuatl arts and crafts website cutome made for a street vendor.
+NahuaArte is a Nahuatl arts and crafts website cutome made for a street vendor.